-Jason Immekus enters his fifth season as the pitching coach for the Lions after spending the previous four seasons as an assistant coach at Jefferson College, a junior college in St. Louis.
+Jason Immekus enters his sixth season as the pitching coach for the Lions after spending four seasons as an assistant coach at Jefferson College, a junior college in St. Louis.

 In 2011, Immekus helped newcomers Brett Abell and Cody Griebling to All-MIAA performances on the mound.
 Abell led the team with an 8-6 record on the mound and ranked second in the MIAA in strikeouts, while leading the MIAA in innings pitched and games started.
 Griebling was 7-5 and proved to be the Lions top starter down the stretch.
 He was tied for third in the MIAA in wins and had the MIAA's third-lowest opponent batting average at .240.